An Unexpected Message

 We could tell they were pleased 😇.

 They both went back for final bites to polish off all the noodles and drank the soup broth.
 They even asked if we had more ramen noodles for them to eat!

 Kohey and Jimmy gave us some feedback and it was strongly positive.

-They loved the taste and couldn't believe that they had just eaten low-carb and high protein ramen noodles.
+They knew the noodles had a different texture than what exists today, but they loved the taste and couldn't believe that they had just eaten low-carb and high protein ramen noodles.